 And sometimes they break the JED's listing rules.

 If you value your Joomla! website then protect it.

 Install, configure and maintain a Web Application Firewall (or WAF).

 We are Joomla!
-Specialists offering PERSONAL and LOCAL Joomla!
+Specialists offering personal Joomla!
 CMS Support.

 We coach managers who have responsibility for Joomla!
 CMS websites in businesses and organisations across the UK.

-It is easy to forget about the device you use to connect to your website when thinking about website security.
+It is easy to forget about the device you use to connect to the web and your website.

 Keep your device's Operating System and Web Browser up to date.